 1. Why did the neutrality laws fail to prevent America’s growing involvement with the military conflicts in Europe and Asia?

 2. How did the process of American entry into World War II compare with the entry into World War I?
-See boxed quotes on pages 776 and 786.
+(See boxed quotes on pages 776 and 786.)

 3. Would it have been more straightforward of Roosevelt to have openly called for a declaration of war against Hitler rather than increasing involvement gradually while claiming that he did not want war?
-See Examining the Evidence section on page 778.
+(See Examining the Evidence section on page 778.)

 4. Would the United States have entered World War II even if the Japanese had not attacked Pearl Harbor?